MikkelGodsk/improving_visual_classification_using_textual_hints/README.md

 * `validation_set` is the *validation split*
 * `test_set` is the *validation set*

 Lastly, the Wikipedia hints should be provided as a file called `wiki_descriptions.json` in the working directory.
-They can be obtained by running the file `get_wiki_descriptions.py`.
+They can be obtained by running the file `Wikipedia 2.ipynb`.

 **Obtaining ImageNet:**
 First download ImageNet2012 from the official website.
 Then change the directory in `get_imagenet.py`.
 Then run it to set up ImageNet for first time use with TensorFlow.